 Kents Hill School’s defined area for admissions is the area of Milton Keynes east of the Ouzel to Tongwell Street (V11) and between Standing Way (H8) and the north part of Walnut Tree.
 This area covers Kents Hill, Kents Hill Park, Walton, Walton Manor, Walton Park and part of Walnut Tree to the north of and including Walton Road, Hindhead Knoll and Fyfield Barrow.

 Children with a Statement of Special Educational Needs (SEN) or an Education, Health and Care plan (EHC) naming Kents Hill School will be given priority for admission within the normal admission round, in accordance with national regulations.

-In the event of there being greater demand for admission than there are places available, places will be allocated in the following priority order:
+In the event of there being greater demand for admission than there are places available, please refer to our Admissions Policy 2023 for details on how places will be allocated.